User presence in Teams

 Coexistence with Skype for Business

-See Coexistence with Skype for Business for details on how Teams presence functions when coexisting with Skype for Business.
+See Coexistence with Skype for Business for details on how Teams presence functions when your organization also uses Skype for Business.